-- 10.6.1 The Customer and/or CNP will perform functional trip testing following substation additions or modifications.
-Each high voltage breaker will be tripped and closed from the breaker control switch at least once every year.
-This breaker tripping, as well as functional trip testing, may be coordinated with the switching required for maintenance outages.
-The Customer will notify the RTO System Scheduler, by Noon Wednesday of the week prior to the planned maintenance before performing functional testing and allow CNP to witness the testing. - 10.6.2 High voltage circuit breakers equipped with dual trip coils that use a common actuating shaft (e.g., Allis Chalmers, Westinghouse) require special functional testing.
-The Customer will perform a test on each breaker by applying trip voltage simultaneously to both trip coils.
+- 10.6.1 The Customer shall perform functional trip testing of each high voltage circuit breaker by tripping and closing the breaker from the breaker control switch at least once every year.
+This breaker tripping may be coordinated with the switching required for maintenance outages. - 10.6.2 High voltage circuit breakers equipped with dual trip coils that use a common actuating shaft (e.g., Allis Chalmers, Westinghouse) require special functional testing.
+The Customer shall perform a test on each breaker by applying trip voltage simultaneously to both trip coils.
 If the breaker does not immediately trip, the voltage must be quickly removed to avoid damaging the coils.
-After verifying the wiring, the Customer will appropriately label the control wiring.
-The Customer's maintenance procedures will include tagging and properly reconnecting trip coil wiring.
-The Customer will perform this test whenever a trip coil is replaced or breaker control wiring is modified.

-10.7 Special Inspection and Testing
+After verifying the wiring, the Customer shall appropriately label the control wiring.
+The Customer's maintenance procedures shall include tagging and properly reconnecting trip coil wiring.
+The Customer shall perform this test whenever a trip coil is replaced or breaker control wiring is modified. - 10.7 Special Inspection and Testing

 10.7.1 Industry experience may dictate that certain equipment requires special inspection and testing due to manufacturing defects or unacceptable failure rates and consequences.
-The Customer will perform special inspection and testing based on manufacturer issued product service advisories and CNP issued advisories.
+The Customer shall perform special inspection and testing based on manufacturer issued product service advisories and CNP issued advisories.